mbuzaki/finance-react-serverless/README.md

 Clone the repository

 <h3>Install Amplify</h3>
-Next, use `npm install aws-amplify/cli`
+Next, use `npm install aws-amplifycli`

 <h3>Configure Amplify</h3>
 After that, hit `amplify configure` and follow the prompts